OXID-eSales/module-template/README.md

 - Module will extend a block on shop start page to show a greeting message (visible when module is active).
 - Module will have a setting to switch between generic greeting message for a logged in user and a personal custom greeting.
 The Admin's choice which way it will be.
 - A logged in user will be able to set a custom greeting depending on module setting.
 Press the button on start page and be redirected to a module controller which handles the input.
-- ...
+- User custom greetings are saved via shop model save method.
+We subscribe to BeforeModelUpdate to track how often a user changed his personal greeting.
+- Tracking of this information will be done in a new database table to serve as an example for module's own shop model.

 ### Extend shop functionality

 #### Sometimes we just need to extend what the shop is already offering us:
-* extending a shop model
+* extending a shop model (`OxidEsales\ModuleTemplate\Model\User`)
-* extending a shop controller
+* extending a shop controller (`OxidEsales\ModuleTemplate\Controller\StartController`)
-* extending a shop database table
+* extending a shop database table (`oxuser`)
-* extending a shop template block
+* extending a shop template block (`start_welcome_text`)

 **HINT**: only extend the shop core if there is no other way like listen and handle shop events, extend/replace some DI service.
 Your module might be one of many in the class chain and you should